alphagov/govuk-rfcs/rfc-111-standardise-on-one-cli-tool.md

 - A new language to learn if developers want to add features.
 - It's already quite large and maybe "one tool to rule them all" for every team isn't great?

+### Potential solution 4 (thanks, Kevin!)

+Embrace `gds-cli` as a tool and deprecate any other command-line tools that duplicate or have significant convergeance with the functionality `gds-cli` supports (ie, assuming roles in AWS).

+Don't attempt to have a single unified govuk cli, these are a point of confusion and should only be considered if there is a programme level commitment to maintain such a thing, broad agreement amongst gov.uk developers what the scope of the unified CLI would be and agreements on interfaces/practices.

+For govuk CLI scripts: continue the existing convention of having scripts that define their purpose in their name e.g no govuk or govukcli, instead specific ones like `govuk-docker`, `govuk-connect` which don't need to be considered as part of a consistent collective.
+If these need to do similar functionality to gds-cli have them wrap around that rather than re-write it.

+Pros:

+- We standardise on the GDS-wide CLI tool, `gds-cli`, while maintaining GOV.UK specific things elsewhere that depend on `gds-cli` for core functionality, thus avoiding bloating the `gds-cli`.
+- We can still write our own scripts in Ruby?
+- We're more explicit about what the scripts do, if they're named for the thing they do and not generic `govuk`.

 ### Other solutions are welcome to be explored in the comments. :-)